Leopard printed cat sitting

 Hookworms

 These tiny translucent parasites are invisible to the naked eye.
-They make their home in the small intestine and lung and are contracted through coming into contact with eggs and worm larvae through contaminated dirt.
-The hookworm will feed off the cat’s blood and the worse the infestation gets, the more likely it is that the cat will develop anaemia.
+They make their home in the small intestine and the lungs and are contracted through contaminated dirt containing eggs and worm larvae.

+The hookworm will feed off the cat's blood, and the worse the infestation gets, the more likely it is that the cat will develop anaemia.
 Healthy adult cats can usually fend off a hookworm infestation without showing any symptoms.
-For kittens, this is a lot harder; they’re much more susceptible to developing anaemia - and this can be fatal if not sorted quickly.
+Still, kittens are much more susceptible to developing anaemia, and this can be fatal if not sorted out quickly.

 Humans can get hookworms, too.
-Walk barefoot through an infected area and the worm can actually burrow into your skin and find its way into your digestive tract - so watch your step!
+Walk barefoot through an infected area, and the worm can actually burrow into your skin and find its way into your digestive tract - so watch your step!

 Stomach worms

-Although less common than tapeworms, hookworms and roundworms, these parasites can arise - especially if a few cats share the same home.
-Less than half an inch long, they live in the stomach and are only very rarely visible in the cat’s stools.
+Less than half an inch long, they live in the stomach and are only very rarely visible in the cat's stools (poo).
 Most stomach worm infestations are caused by a cat eating the vomit of another infected animal.

-Symptoms of Worms in Cats
+Signs and Symptoms of Worms in Cats

 Everypaw Cat Insurance